claranet/spryker-base/README.md

 * With `DEV_TOOLS=on`, we won't clean up the image from build tools and debugging tools.
 Even further we will add tools like vim, tree and less. supported vaules are (on/off), defaults to "off"
-* `APPLICATION_ENV` decides in which mode the application is installed/runned. so if you choose development here, e.g. composer and npm/yarn will also install dev dependencies!
-There are more modifications, which depend on this switch.  defaults to "production"

 ## Build Hooks